GoogleCloudPlatform/terraform-google-enterprise-genai/README.md

 - The various audit log types being captured in BigQuery are retained for 30 days.
 - For billing data, a BigQuery dataset is created with permissions attached, however you will need to configure a billing export [manually](https://cloud.google.com/billing/docs/how-to/export-data-bigquery), as there is no easy way to automate this at the moment.

-#### DNS hub

-Another project created under the common folder.
-This project will host the DNS hub for the organization.

-#### Interconnect

-Another project created under the common folder.
-This project will host the Dedicated Interconnect [Interconnect connection](https://cloud.google.com/network-connectivity/docs/interconnect/concepts/terminology#elements) for the organization.
-In case of Partner Interconnect, this project is unused and the [VLAN attachments](https://cloud.google.com/network-connectivity/docs/interconnect/concepts/terminology#for-partner-interconnect) will be placed directly into the corresponding hub projects.

 #### Security Command Center notification

 Another project created under the common folder.
 This project will host the Security Command Center notification resources at the organization level.
 This project will contain a Pub/Sub topic, a Pub/Sub subscription, and a [Security Command Center notification](https://cloud.google.com/security-command-center/docs/how-to-notifications) configured to send all new findings to the created topic.
 You can adjust the filter when deploying this step.

+#### KMS

+Another project created under the common folder.
+This project is allocated for [Cloud Key Management](https://cloud.google.com/security-key-management) for KMS resources shared by the organization.

+Usage instructions are available for the org step in the [README](./1-org/README.md).

 #### Secrets